 Beauty is only skin-deep, and, thankfully, we can say the same for warts.

-“Warts are an overgrowth of tissue caused by the wart virus infecting skin cells,” said Dr. Larry Scherrer, a Marshfield Clinic dermatologist.
+“Warts are an overgrowth of tissue caused by the wart virus infecting skin cells,” said Dr. Lawrence Scherrer, a Marshfield Clinic dermatologist.
 “As extensive and deep as warts may look, they are entirely limited to the upper layer of skin called the epidermis.”